+Opera House Last Evening.
 The only thing to be said in criticism of the appearance of De Wolf Hopper and his company in "The Charlatan" at the opera house last evening is that it lacked the element of novelty which is the prime essential in productions of this character.
 The expectation that Hopper would be heard in something new on his return from London was not realized.
 All that he brought us that was new in "The Charlatan" was a little extra stage business.
 The performance went well enough.
-It was presented with elaborate scenery and handsome costumes.
+It was presented with elaborate scopery and handsome costumes.
 The company was not quite as large as on its previous visit, but it was not inadequate.
-The entertainment was a pleasing one and there were essential. entertainment was a pleasing one and there were occasions when the audience became enthusiastic.
-Hopper was called before the curtain at the close of the second act and made one of his characteristically humorous speeches.
+The entertainment was a pleasing one and there were occasions when the audience became enthusiastic.
+Hopper was called before the curtain at the close of the second act and made one of his characteristically 'humorous' speeches.
 Throughout the evening he zealously endeavored to win favor and in all of his songs his work was effective.
-It is true that he has not learned many new tricks and makes constant use of his old manand makes constant use of his old mannerisms, but after all he is an amusing figure and provokes as much mirth as any comic opera star before the public.
+It is true that he has not learned many new tricks and makes constant use of his old mannerisms, but after all he is an amusing figure and provokes as much mirth as any comic opera star before the public.
 "The Charlatan" has served Hopper well, not so well as "Wang" and "El Capitan," but it has sufficed.
-It has some excellent music.
-Miss Nella Berger has opportunity to display her powerful soprano and won several encores.
-Harold Blake made an altogether favorable impression. made an altogether favorable impression.
-He has a good voice and a good appearance.
-Harry Norman was another singer who showed ability.
-Of the others in the cast not much need be said, for their work was not especially noteworthy.
-Hopper has had larger audiences in Utica than that which greeted him in "The Charlatan" last evening, but nevertheless it must be said that he attracted an audience of more than ordinary size, and the rows of vacant seats were not nu-merous.
-There were many delegations from out of town, and so late did the performance last that these people were colleged to leave before it closed in order reach their trains.
+It has some excellent music, Miss Nella Berger has opportunity to display her powerful soprano and won several encores.
+Harold Blake made an altogether favorable impression.
+He has a good voice and a good appearand won several encores in the cast net much need be said, for their work was not especially noteworthy.
+Hopper has had larger quiences in Uties than that which greeted him in "The charlatan" last evening, but nevertheless it must be said that he attracted an audience of more than ordinary size, and the rows of vacant seats were not numerious.
+There were many delegations from out of town, and so late did the priformance last that these people were bliged to leave before i